Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 2. Walk Africa's Longest Canopy Walkway at Lekki Conservation Centre

 A 78-hectare nature reserve with a 401-meter canopy walkway suspended above mangroves and forest.
 It sways.
-Your heart rate increases.
+Your heart rate climbs.
 The views are worth the vertigo.
 Entry: 1,000 NGN.

 Spot monkeys, crocodiles, and peacocks from above.
 Early morning on weekdays is the move — weekend crowds can create literal traffic jams on the walkway.
 Off the Lekki-Epe Expressway, allow 2-3 hours.